sahilseth/flowrdocs/source/rd/topics/complete-help.rst

     (optional) flowdef fetched from previous submission if missing.
 For more information regarding the format refer to `to_flowdef <#to_flowdef>`_

 start_from
-    which job to start from
+    which job to start from, this is a job name.

 execute
     [logical] whether to execute or not

 kill
-    (optional) logical indicating whether to kill the jobs from old flow
+    (optional) logical indicating whether to kill the jobs from the previous execution of flow.

 Details